 4. How do I obtain proof of military service?

 You may print out and use the Standard Form 180, Request Pertaining to Military Record.
 This form should be completed and mailed to the appropriate custodian of military service records.
-Instructions are provided on the form, however, one of our loan specialist at VALoanSpot.com can help you fill this out and mail it to the correct address.
+Instructions are provided on the form, however, one of our loan specialist at VALoanSpot.com, powered by Magnolia Bank, can help you fill this out and mail it to the correct address.

 5. Is the surviving spouse of a deceased veteran eligible for VA Home Loan Benefits?